-Each business has a designated person registered with the state to be served process on behalf of the business, called a Registered Agent.
-This could be an individual within the business, or an outside company that provides this service.
+Each business has a designated person registered with the state to be served process on its behalf, called a Registered Agent.
+This agent could be an individual who works at the business, a lawyer or law firm, or an outside company that provides this service.

 When serving a business ask for the Registered Agent, determine their name, and serve them.